 - The cycle we use for assessing, planning, delivering, reviewing and recording provision is carried out through the development of Individual Learning Plans, Provision Maps and Person Centred Plans.
-These are only effective if they are living records which tell us exactly what needs have been identified and how to remove key barriers to learning effectively i.e. what works; the clear outcomes to be achieved within an agreed time frame, not too long!
-The class teacher and teaching Assistant together with the SENDCO are responsible for maintaining and updating the records and Learning plan. - The core expectation is that the teacher holds the responsibility for evidencing progress according to the outcomes described in the plan.
-Whole school systems are overseen by the headteacher - The SENDCO keeps this up-to-date - This is reviewed termly and feeds into the pupil progress meetings held each term - The level of provision is decided according to every child's individual needs (Please see the school's Local Offer - Question No. 12 How is the decision made about the support my child will receive?
-Please see appendix) - If the school identifies identifies that we are unable to fully meet the needs of a pupil through our own provision arrangements, evidence is recorded to need to identify this through Individual Learning Plans, Progress meetings.
-Meetings with Parents and reports from Outside Agencies - The process for engaging additional support and engaging specialist services is set up by the SENDCO and monitored by the SENDCO and headteacher.
-The Headteacher costs it.
+These are only effective if they are living records which tell us exactly what needs have been identified and how to remove key barriers to learning effectively i.e. what works; the clear outcomes to be achieved within an agreed time frame and not too long.
+The class teacher and teaching assistant together with the SENDCO are responsible for maintaining and updating the records and Learning Plan - The core expectation is that the teacher holds the responsibility for evidencing progress according to the outcomes described in the plan.
+Whole school systems are overseen by the headteacher - The SENDCO keeps this up-to-date - This is reviewed termly and feeds into the pupil progress meetings held each term - The level of provision is decided according to every child's individual needs (Please see the school's Local Offer - Question No. 12.
+How is the decision made about the support my child will receive?
+Please see appendix) - If the school identifies that we are unable to fully meet the needs of a pupil through our own provision arrangements, evidence is recorded to identify this through Individual Learning Plans, progress meetings, meetings with parents and reports from outside agencies - The process for engaging additional support and engaging specialist services is set up by the SENDCO, and monitored by the SENDCO and Headteacher.
 All support is costed against available funds in the SEND budget.
-Parents/ families/children are involved as part of the Individual Learning Plan and parental input is always sought at the time of referral. - The school will liaise directly with the Local Authority if more funding is needed due to high levels of support from the LA High Needs Block - How are pupils and parents involved?
-Parents and pupils are involved right from the beginning of the process
+Parents/ families/children are involved as part of the Individual Learning Plan and parental input is always sought at the time of referral - The school will liaise directly with the Local Authority if more funding is needed due to high levels of support from the LA High Needs Block - Parents and pupils are involved right from the beginning of the process